ShujaatMirza/minimal/index.md

 **October 2023**: 🩺 Thrilled to announce that our projects on enhancing health equity in Medical Imaging Foundation Models and Kidney Tumor Segmentation were selected for presentation at the [Machine Learning for Health (ML4H)](https://ml4health.github.io/2023/){:target="_blank"} conference in New Orleans.

 **August 2023**: 💻 Presented our research on code generation with large language models (LLMs) at [Usenix Security 2023](https://www.usenix.org/conference/usenixsecurity23/technical-sessions){:target="_blank"}.

+**[June 2023]**: 🌍 Engaged with the UN Information Integrity team to evolve existing frameworks, targeting hate speech risks and enhancing online safety.

 **February 2023**: 🗣 Honored to be an invited speaker at the [Microsoft Research (MSR)](https://www.linkedin.com/feed/update/urn:li:activity:7034514423289364480/){:target="_blank"} Colloquium Series, where I discussed our work on threat modeling of disinformation campaigns.
 Thank you, MSR, for this wonderful opportunity!